Oven connection in Warsaw — electrics, safety, and what to expect

 Lighting repair 120 zł250 zł

-LED strip installation60 zł/mb90 zł/mb
+LED strip installation 60 zł/mb90 zł/mb

 What’s needed for a proper connection

-• A circuit breaker rated at 16A (for 2.5 mm² cable) or 20A (for 4 mm²) — strictly matched to the cable cross-section.
+• A circuit breaker rated 16A (for 2.5 mm² cable) or 20A (for 4 mm²) — it must match the cable cross-section exactly.

 How the on-site work goes